daniel1noble/metaDigitise/README.md

 8      003_Doe_2013_Fig3.png       <NA>      Sepal length 4.948472 0.3624212 50        NA  histogram
 ```

 Here, the output has all the relevant summary statistics we digitsied for each figure and specifies the plot type.
 The `caldat` folder also now contains files for the newly digitised figures (see below).
-We can continue adding and digitising as new figures come up and it will automatically integrate these new statistics into the dataset, which can then be exported using `write` from R.
+We can continue adding and digitising as new figures come up and it will automatically integrate these new statistics into the dataset, which can then be exported using `write.csv(data, file = "filename")` from R.

 ```
   *example_figs